 To help your mattress last as long as possible and protect it from stains, a protector is a good idea.
 We sell fitted organic cotton protectors, and organic wool protectors.
 The organic cotton is machine washable, whereas the wool is hand wash only.
-The wool version is somewhat more effective as a moisture barrier.
+We also have organic cotton protectors that have a food-safe waterproof coating.

 What about allergies to wool or latex?